artainmo/DevOps/cloud/README.md

 AWS is global.<br>
 It has regions all over the world with regions referring to clusters of data centers.
 Due to legal reasons when launching a new application you may need to choose a local region.
 Else it is best to choose a region close to customers to reduce latency.
 Available services and pricing can also be variable across regions.<br>
-Each region has many availability zones (AZ).
-Each AZ is one or more separate data center so that if one fails another AZ can be used instead.<br>
+Each region has a minimum of three availability zones (AZ).
+Each AZ consists of one or more separate data centers so that if one fails another AZ can be used instead.<br>
 AWS has more than 400+ points of presence in 90+ cities across 40+ countries which allows content delivery to end users with lowest latency possible.

 The shared responsibility model defines the distribution of responsibilities for security in the AWS cloud.
 The client is responsible for data and AWS for cloud.